chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-This layer supports:

-- Raspberry Pi 5,
-- Raspberry Pi I/O Expansion HAT,
+This layer supports the Raspberry Pi 5, Raspberry Pi I/O Expansion HAT, camera structure and rear structural supports.
-- camera structure,
-- and rear structural supports.

-The stacked layout allows the high-level computing system to occupy otherwise unused vertical space without interfering directly with the drivetrain.
+Using the upper vertical space for the high-level computer keeps the Raspberry Pi away from the main drivetrain while still allowing it to remain connected to the camera, LiDAR, IMU and Arduino.

 ---

-# 7.5 Motor Bracket
+## 7.5 Motor Bracket

 <table align="center">
   <tr>